dsorrentino/rh_installer/README.md

      This node must be able to reach the internet so it can configure and pull from this git repository.
 2) Clone this repository to the VM/Node.
-3) In rhe cloned respository, edit the following file: rh_installer/tower/settings/tower.environment This contains variables to configure various artifacts in Ansible Tower (See Below)
+3) In the cloned respository, edit the following file: rh_installer/tower/settings/tower.environment This contains variables to configure various artifacts in Ansible Tower (See Below)

+   Additionally, you can edit the files for the products products located in this directory:
+     rh_installer/tower/settings/inventories/

+   These are just the default settings, you can always update the product settings in the inventory within Tower after you've done step 4.

 4) Run the script: rh_installer/tower/configure_tower.sh

 This script will create a number of artifacts in your Ansible Tower Deployment: